NCAR/HPC-Docs/docs/compute-systems/jupyterhub/index.md

 # JupyterHub at NCAR

-The JupyterHub deployment that CISL manages allows "push-button" access to NCAR's Cheyenne supercomputing resource and the Casper cluster of nodes used for data analysis and visualization, machine learning, and deep learning.
+The JupyterHub deployment that CISL manages allows "push-button" access to NCAR's Derecho supercomputing resource and the Casper cluster of nodes used for data analysis and visualization, machine learning, and deep learning.

-It gives users the ability to create, save, and share Jupyter Notebooks through the JupyterLab interface and to run interactive, web-based analysis, visualization and compute jobs on Cheyenne and Casper.
+It gives users the ability to create, save, and share Jupyter Notebooks through the JupyterLab interface and to run interactive, web-based analysis, visualization and compute jobs on Derecho and Casper.
 JupyterHub is an alternative to X11 access for interacting with those resources to run jobs as well as for using web-based interactive shell functionality without the need to install or use software such as